mirgray/configurable-place-finder/README.md

 This application uses the 3.11 version of
 [Esri's ArcGIS API for JavaScript](http://help.arcgis.com/en/webapi/javascript/arcgis/);
 see the site for concepts, samples, and a reference for using the API to create mapping web sites.

+##Selecting Your Configuration

+The configurable-place-finder repo contains four unique application configurations: Parks Finder, Parks Locator, Water Access Locator, and Wildlife Management Access Locator.

+To get the Parks Finder configuration rename configParkFinder.js to config.js.
+To get the Parks Locator configuration rename configParkLocator.js to config.js and rename defaultParkLocator.htm to default.htm.
+To get the Water Access Locator configuration rename configWaterAccess.js to config.js and rename defaultWaterAccess.htm to default.htm.
+To get the Wildlife Management Access configuration rename configWMA.js to config.js and rename defaultWMA.htm to default.htm.

 ## Issues